Ike Villanueva: Ultimate Fighting Championship

-Villanueva made his UFC debut against Chase Sherman on May 13, 2020 at UFC Fight Night: Smith vs. Teixeira.
+Villanueva made his UFC debut against Chase Sherman on May 13, 2020, at UFC Fight Night: Smith vs. Teixeira.
 Being outclassed on the feet, Villanueva lost the fight via technical knockout in round two.
 After the fight Sherman received nine month USADA suspension for testing positive for Anastrozole from a in-competition sample collected on May 13, 2020.

-Villanueva was expected to face Jorge Gonzalez on August 15, 2020 at UFC 252.
+Villanueva was expected to face Jorge Gonzalez on August 15, 2020, at UFC 252.
 However, due to alleged visa issues for Gonzalez, the pairing was rescheduled for UFC on ESPN: Munhoz vs. Edgar on August 22, 2020.
 In turn, Gonzalez was removed from the card for undisclosed reasons and replaced by promotional newcomer Jordan Wright.
 Isaac lost in the first round after being cut badly, leading to a doctor's stoppage.

 Villanueva was scheduled to face Vinicius Moreira on January 30, 2021.
-In late December 2020, the UFC opted against holding an event on a planned January 30 date and decided to reschedule several bouts to January 20, 2021 at UFC on ESPN: Chiesa vs. Magny.
+In late December 2020, the UFC opted against holding an event on a planned January 30 date and decided to reschedule several bouts to January 20, 2021, at UFC on ESPN: Chiesa vs. Magny.

 Villanueva faced Vinicius Moreira on January 20, 2021, at UFC on ESPN: Chiesa vs. Magny.
 He won the fight via knockout in the second round.

-As the first bout of his new four-fight contract, Villaneuva faced Marcin Prachnio on June 26, 2021 at UFC Fight Night 190.
+As the first bout of his new four-fight contract, Villaneuva faced Marcin Prachnio on June 26, 2021, at UFC Fight Night 190.
 He lost the fight via TKO in the second round after being kicked in the liver.

-Villanueva faced Nicolae Negumereanu on October 23, 2021 at UFC Fight Night: Costa vs. Vettori.
+Villanueva faced Nicolae Negumereanu on October 23, 2021, at UFC Fight Night: Costa vs. Vettori.
 He lost the fight via TKO in round one.
 Though there was controversy as replays showed Negumereanu landing illegal strikes to the back of Villanueva's head after the knockdown that led to the finish.

-Villanueva faced Tyson Pedro on April 23, 2022 at UFC Fight Night 205.
+Villanueva faced Tyson Pedro on April 23, 2022, at UFC Fight Night 205.
 He lost the fight via knockout in the first round.

-On May 6, 2022 it was announced that Villanueva was no longer on the UFC roster.
+On May 6, 2022, it was announced that Villanueva was no longer on the UFC roster.

 Personal life

 Isaac worked a day job as a CNC machinist outside of his fighting career, before he signed with the UFC.
-He has two sons born in 2014 and had a daughter Gianna born in September 2020.
+He has two sons born in 2014 and a daughter, born in September 2020.